 2. Grow personally and professionally.
 Professional learning opportunities are one of a job's best perks, whether you have teammates who teach you new skills or enjoy access to books and classes through your company.
 Unfortunately, the information you need to know to do your job well might not always be of interest to you.
 Having a side hustle that challenges you in an area you're genuinely interested in is exciting and can give you a sense of purpose.
 Reading up on nights and weekends or enrolling in digital courses you can take at your leisure will allow you to expand your skill set while fueling your passion.

 3. Relieve stress.
 Doing something that makes you feel energized, proud, and confident is a solid way to combat work worries.
 Thankfully, there are a number of entrepreneurial endeavors that can provide this benefit.
-If you love car rides, signing up to drive for a company like Uber or Lyft might give you the opportunity to unwind by talking with passengers and listening to tunes.
-If you adore dogs and being outside, spending time with cute canines in nature as a dog walker could be the ticket.
-Or, if writing, designing, or crafting is your jam, you’re likely to find that dedicating time to your creative work brings you a much-needed mental break from day-job-related stress.
+If writing, designing, or crafting is your jam, you're likely to find that dedicating time to your creative work brings you a much-needed mental break from day-job-related stress.
 Or, if you adore dogs and being outside, spending time with cute canines in nature as a dog walker could be the ticket.

 4. Cure boredom.
 Have you been in your current role or at your company for a long time?
 Do you love what you do but crave more variety?
-A side hustle can help you explore skills or talents that you enjoy but don’t get to use nearly enough.
-Keep things interesting by pursuing a side hustle that’s a complete departure from your usual work routine.
-For example, if you sit in front of a computer all day, try working in a boutique or helping out at events around town after hours; you’ll exercise different parts of your brain and, as a bonus, you’ll come back to your nine-to-five feeling refreshed.
+A side hustle can help you explore skills or talents that you enjoy but don't get to use nearly enough.
+Keep things interesting by pursuing a side hustle that's a complete departure from your usual work routine.
+For example, if you sit in front of a computer all day, try something where you work with your hands *creating* and you'll exercise different parts of your brain and, as a bonus, you'll come back to your nine-to-five feeling refreshed.

 5. Build new relationships.
-Your day job might introduce you to plenty of smart people in your industry, but exploring an entrepreneurial pursuit that’s different from your regular employment can help you make friends and contacts within a new community.
-Tap into these varied social circles by taking classes, attending local meetups or conferences, or volunteering at a festival to build meaningful relationships that leave you feeling connected, fulfilled, and happy.
+Your day job might introduce you to plenty of smart people in your industry, but exploring an entrepreneurial pursuit that's different from your regular employment can help you make friends and contacts within a new community.
+Tap into these varied social circles by taking classes, connecting online and building meaningful relationships that leave you feeling connected, fulfilled, and happy.

 Do you have a side hustle?
 Tell us about what you do on Twitter @BritandCo!